| |

 nonspecific chronic:

-more than a rare lamina propria plasma cell and not otherwise fitting a
+very common in endoscopic biopsied population & is more than a rare lamina propria plasma cell and not otherwise fitting a

 specific pattern; some allow fewer than 5 mononuclear cells per hpf...fewer